yannickbijl/BioStringCompress/README.md

  Efficient compression of biological sequences for long term storage.

 ## ROADMAP/TODO
- * Early decisions:
+ - [ ] Early decisions:
-    * How do we want to publish the software? -> package, cmd-tool, GUI, loose scripts?
+   > Q: How do we want to publish the software? -> package, cmd-tool, GUI, loose scripts
+     A: ...., because ....

-    * Do we want to incorporate analysis tools in the software?
+   > Q: Do we want to incorporate analysis tools in the software?
 Can be separate for paper/report.
+     A: No, as the analysis is only useful for the research and development.
+Not actual use of compression.

-    * How do we want to organize ourselves?
+   >Q: How do we want to organize ourselves?
 Further discussion needed, perhaps useful for future projects.
+    A: ...
- * Learn how to write string of 0 and 1 to byte, and read byte as string of 0 and 1.
+ - [ ] Learn how to write string of 0 and 1 to byte, and read byte as string of 0 and 1.
- * All the stuff
+ - [ ] All the stuff
- * Late decisions
+ - [ ] Late decisions
-    * Do we want to publish a paper about this?
+   > Q: Do we want to publish a paper about this?
 Contact Fons Verbeek about this if needed.
+     A:

-    * Do we want to continue collaboration together? -> In which form?
+   > Q: Do we want to continue collaboration together? -> In which form?
 What kind of commitments?
+     A:

-    * Do we want to continue with this kind of research? -> Compression through AutoEncoders?
+   > Q: Do we want to continue with this kind of research? -> Compression through AutoEncoders?
 Use of Graph Theory?
-    * Do we want to start other projects? -> What project?
+     A: Do we want to start other projects? -> What project?

 ## 3 (de)compression methods